Kernix13/markdown-cheatsheet/README.md

 ### Headings

 There are 6 headings just like in HTML.
 Use a single hashtag for H1 and 6 hashtags for H6.
-The top title of this docuement is an H1 with a single hash, this section (Basic markdown) uses 2 hashtags, and this sub-section (Headings and paragraphs) uses 3 hashtags.
+The top title of this docuement is an H1 with a single hash, this section (**Misc**) uses 2 hashtags, and this sub-section (**Headings**) uses 3 hashtags.

 **NOTE**: There is an automatic horizontal rule added when you use syntax for H1 and H2.

     # MARKDOWN CHEAT SHEET (Heading 1)
-    ## Text effects (Heading 2)
+    ## Styles (Heading 2)
-    ### Headings and paragraphs (heading 3)
+    ### Headings (heading 3)
     ### Heading 4 (you most likely will not use H5 or H6)

-Here is an example of using Bold, Italic and Strikethrough in a heading:
+Here is an example of using Bold, Italic, and Strikethrough in a heading:

     ## ~~A Literal~~ **Table** of *Contents*

 [Back to Top](#back-to-top "Table of contents")

 ### Blockquotes

+This is a nice effect but I don't know why you would use it on GitHub:

 > Use a greater than sign (>) to quote a team member
 >